juntezhang/chatjz/README.md

 I noticed that when I asked for a better answer, it refers me to a search engine instead...which may not be a bad idea.
 ![](images/example4.png)

+**Note:** the quality of your training set matters!
+The more data, the better it obviously becomes.
+When I use the more complete dataset of `./data/wvz.wvz_brunnen.json` I get better answers.
+You can try it out with `RUN=2 python prepare_data.py`

 Still, this is very promising and would be really powerful when my app can add my geo-coordinates to the question, and shows me the public fountains nearby.
 I mean, stay hydrated!
 Especially for free...